Join the Newsletter to Keep Reading

 - Exchange differences from foreign currency borrowings, to the extent that they are regards as an adjustment to interest costs.

 Does the concept of borrowing costs different in MFRS 123 and Section 25 of MPERS?
 The definition of borrowing cost is the same between the three standards.
-However, there is a slight difference in the type of costs considered as borrowing cost.
-MFRS 123 has deleted the reference made to amortisation of discounts or premiums and amortisation of ancillary costs as compared to MPSAS 5.
+However, there is a slight difference in the types of borrowing cost.
+MFRS 123 has deleted the reference made to amortisation of discounts or premiums and amortisation of ancillary costs.
 The same also applies to Section 25 as the section does not make any reference to the amortisation as borrowing costs.

-MPSAS 5 provides an option to public sector entities whether to capitalise the eligible borrowing costs or to expense them off in the period in which they are incurred.
-The method to expense off borrowing cost is called the “benchmark treatment” which generally used for simplification while the option to capitalise borrowing costs is called the “allowed alternative treatment” under MPSAS 5.
+MPSAS 5 provides an option either to capitalise the eligible borrowing costs or to expense them off.
+The method to expense off borrowing cost is called the “benchmark treatment” which generally used for simplification.
+While the option to capitalise it is called the “allowed alternative treatment” under MPSAS 5.

-Under the allowed alternative treatment, borrowing costs are capitalised to the extent that they are eligible to be capitalised.
-Borrowing costs can be capitalised when they are directly attributable to the (i) acquisition, (ii) construction; or (iii) production of a qualifying asset.
-In such a situation, borrowing costs are capitalised as part of the costs of that asset when (i) it is probable that they will result in future economic benefits or service potential to the entity and (ii) the costs can be measured reliably.
-Those borrowing costs which are not eligible for capitalisation will be expensed off when incurred.
+Under this method, entities capitalise borrowing costs to the extent that they are eligible for capitalisation.
+Entities capitalise borrowing costs when they are directly attributable to the (i) acquisition, (ii) construction; or (iii) production of a qualifying asset.
+In such a situation, entities capitalise it as part of the costs of the qualifying asset when:

 - whether there is a qualifying asset;